Contrast-Security-OSS/docs/content/installation/netcore/azureAppService/Installation-site-extension-netcore.md

 ## Step Two: Add application settings for Contrast

-The following values are the application settings that the agent needs to connect to Contrast.
+The following values are the application settings that the agent needs to connect to Contrast, these should be added using the **Configuration\Application Settings** blade for your application.
 You can get your authentication keys from your [Profile](user-account.html#profile) in the Contrast UI.

 | Key                        | Value                       |